How Many Hours Do ATVs Last? What is Considered High?

 A well-maintained ATV with 500 hours on the counter still has a bit of runtime left.
 An ATV that is run for more than 100 hours each year on average or more than 1000 hours throughout its lifetime is often considered high because it may soon need more extensive maintenance.

-• How hard previous owners rode the ATV.
-100 hours on a bike that’s seen primarily light use, putting around at moderate speeds does not cause anywhere near the same wear as 100 hours of hard use.
+- How hard did previous owners ride the ATV?
+One hundred hours on a bike that’s seen primarily light use, putting around at moderate speeds, does not cause anywhere near the same wear as 100 hours of hard use.

-• The hour-to-mileage ratio.
-Most modern ATVs registers both hours and mileage.
+- The hour-to-mileage ratio.
+Most modern ATVs register both hours and mileage.
 The balance between the two can tell you a thing or two about how the ATV has been ridden.
 Click here to learn more. (link)

-Here are 20 questions you can ask the seller that will give you a much better idea of whether the bike you’re considering makes a good deal or not.
+Here are 20 questions you can ask the seller to give you a better idea of whether the bike you’re considering makes a good deal.

 Is 200 Hours a Lot for an ATV?